Metoprolol (By mouth)

 Lopressor, Toprol XLThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use if you had an allergic reaction to metoprolol or similar medicines.
-Do not use this medicine if you have certain blood circulation or heart problems.
+Do not use if you had an allergic reaction to metoprolol or similar medicines, or if you have certain blood circulation or heart problems.
 Ask your doctor about these problems.

 How to Use This Medicine: